-The Nature Conservancy, the Alaska Maritime National Wildlife Refuge, and Island Conservation are restoring native seabird habitat on an island in the Aleutian chain of Alaska.
-Rat Island has been heavily affected by the introduction of non-native Norway rats from a shipwreck in the 1780s.
-In the intervening 225 years, bird populations have essentially been destroyed on the island.
+The Nature Conservancy, the Alaska Maritime National Wildlife Refuge, and Island Conservation successfully restored native seabird habitat on Hawadax Island (formerly known as Rat Island) in the Aleutian chain of Alaska in 2008.
+Hawadax Island and its native species were heavily affected by the introduction of invasive Norway rats from a shipwreck in the 1780s.
+In the intervening 225 years, bird populations were essentially decimated on the island.

 Seabirds and Biodiversity

 The Aleutian Islands support globally significant seabird populations and supply some of the finest seabird habitat in the world.
 Its spectacular biodiversity was formally recognized when it was named a Biosphere Reserve by the United Nations Educational, Scientific and Cultural Organization in 1976.